cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_3.rst

     In combinatorics, a greedoid is a type of set system.
 It arises from the notion of the matroid, which was originally introduced by *Whitney* in 1935 to study *planar graphs* and was later used by *Edmonds* to characterize a class of optimization problems that can be solved by ``greedy algorithms``.

+#.
+Convex function

+    In mathematics, a real-valued function defined on an n-dimensional interval is called convex (or convex downward or concave upward) if the line segment between any two points on the graph of the function lies above or on the graph.
+Equivalently, a function is convex if its epigraph (the set of points on or above the graph of the function) is a convex set.
+For a twice differentiable function of a single variable, if the second derivative is always greater than or equal to zero for its entire domain then the function is convex.
+Well-known examples of convex functions include the quadratic function :math:`x^2` and the exponential function :math:`e^x`.